 - Preheat oven to 350 degrees.
 Line an 8x8-inch square baking dish with parchment paper and spray with non-stick spray.
 The parchment paper should come up and over the sides.
 This will allow you to lift the cooked bars out of the dish so they can be cut.

-- To the original mixture add the vanilla extract and mix well.
-Pour into the prepared square baking dish and pat evenly into bottom.
-Place in oven and bake for 15 minutes.
+- To the original crumb mixture, add vanilla extract and mix well.
+Place into the prepared square baking dish and pat evenly into bottom.
+Bake in oven for 15 minutes.

 - While cookie base is baking make the apple layer.
 Mix all apple layer ingredients together.
 As soon as cookie base is done, remove from oven and cover with apple mixture.
 Pat gently into place.